 Designed to provide study and experience in measurement, appraisal, and evaluation of a broad range of objectives in counseling and guidance.
 Emphasis on criteria, techniques and research procedures necessary to evaluate guidance programs and outcomes.
+(Required for AA).

-659. Practicum in Area of Specialization.
+659. Practicum in Area Specialization.
 (5).
-Pr., CED 631 or Department
+Pr., CED 631 or Department Approval.

-Approval.

 The practicum provides advanced graduate students with supervised experiences with emphasis on the application of concepts, principles, and skills acquired in previous course work.
+(Required for MED).

-660. Advanced Practicum in Area of Specialization.
+- 660. Advanced Praticum in Area of Specialization.
 (5).
 Pr., CED 659.

 Provides advanced students with supervised experiences in personal and group counseling; opportunities for program implementation; further refinement of consultation skills; including supervision.
+(Required for AA). - 999.
+Master's Comprehensive Examination.
+(0)

-EARLY CHILDHOOD EDUCATION (ECE)
+EARLY CHILDHOOD EDUCATION (EDE)

 513. Learning Activities in Early Childhood Education (5).
-Pr., FED 210,

-Junior Standing and Departmental Approval.
+Pr., FED 210, Junior Standing and Departmental Approval.